kubernetes/enhancements/keps/sig-cli/3895-kubectl-delete-interactivity/README.md

 For the alpha phase, this flag will be hidden behind `KUBECTL_INTERACTIVE_DELETE` environment variable and can only be use when this `KUBECTL_INTERACTIVE_DELETE=true` environment variable is exported.

-### Technical Implementation
+### Implementation Details/Design

-One of major advantage of this feature is the ability of showing resources as preview before deletion.
+One of major advantage of this feature is the ability to preview all resources before deletion.
 That means we need to traverse all resources twice.
-First one is for confirmation and the other one is for deletion.
+First one is for display, and the other one is for deletion.
 However, that comes along with a technical limitation that `Visit` function does not support traversing twice as stated in [here](https://github.com/kubernetes/kubernetes/blob/6d7a9048b67d81e57923892650a23636f1afba42/staging/src/k8s.io/cli-runtime/pkg/resource/result.go#L91-L94).

-But we also can not use `Infos` function as suggested in the link above, because that unties the builder configuration and deletion logic.
+But we also cannot use `Infos` function as suggested in the link above, because that unties the builder configuration and deletion logic.

-In order to overcome this limitation, this KEP will use separate builder to show resources as preview.
+In order to overcome this limitation, this feature will use separate builder to show resources as preview.
 Current builder will continue being used as deletion traverse, other builder will be used for preview.
 Builders must match in terms of configurations to prevent such discrepancies and required tests will be added to assure that configurations are same or not.
+Moreover, deletion will only be performed to the resources whose `uidMap` match the ones in the preview list.

 ### User Stories (Optional)